 The Department of Health and Human Services (DHHS) is the reliable source of up-to-date information on the coronavirus COVID-19.

-You can follow them on social media, or regularly check the DHHS website for updates.
+You can follow them on social media, or regularly check the DHHS website for updates or call 1800675 398 for up-to-date information and further restriction details.

 East Gippsland Shire residents, businesses, Councillors, staff and the communities in which we live have been hit hard over recent years – by below average rainfall; timber, fishing and farming industry transitions; the 2019-20 summer bushfires and now the COVID-19 pandemic.

-We have been there for our community through all these events and now we have a plan for our gradual transition out of the Stage 3 COVID-19 restrictions imposed by the Victorian Government.
+We have been there for our community through all these events and now we have a plan for our gradual transition out of the restrictions imposed by the Victorian Government.

 Our plan, East Gippsland - The way we do business now is designed to be dynamic and will be reviewed in response to government announcements and other changing circumstances.
 It will build on what we have learned about delivering our services since the pandemic began and sets out what Council will do to emerge from Stage 3 restrictions in a way that benefits our community, supports our people and continues to safeguard the health and wellbeing of both.